Acting Around Change: How Psychology and Drama Transform Lives in Youth Justice

 Dr Varley is a forensic psychologist and founder of Recre8, an organisation that works with young people in prisons, schools, and the youth justice system.
 She doesn’t just talk about trauma.
 She helps young people rehearse change through drama.

 And one simple exercise brought the message home.
-At the start, she asked us to fold a piece of paper every time we’d experienced something difficult - any bullying, loss, fear, not feeling not good enough.
-By the time we unfolded it, everyone's sheet was creased and marked.
-For some, each crease relates to how we see the world.
+At the start, she asked us to fold a piece of paper every time we’d experienced something difficult - having ever experienced any bullying, loss, fear, not feeling not good enough.
+By the time everyone's paper unfolded it, everyone's sheet was creased and marked.
+For some people, each crease relates to how we see the world.

 "We all have folds, but most of us were taught how to cope with them.
 Some young people never were."